3 Easy steps with our 360 image service

 - Learn the controls of your turntable either through software or through the controls on the turntable.

 - Run test after test of the studio, you will want to have 90% of your image corrections corrected in the camera.
 Remember that you have 10 – 40 images for each 360 view.

-- Learn the process of post editing the product photos.
+- Learn the process of post-editing the product photos.
 This part is always left out of most process descriptions.
-It can take a lifetime to learn this steps.
+It can take a lifetime to learn these steps.
 We would suggest learning PhotoShop and Actions.
 This makes it possible to process multiple images in a single run(remember 10 – 40 images per 360 view).
-This will not be the final edits to the images, but it will correct things such as color, background and contrast.
+This will not be the final edits to the images, but it will correct things such as color, background, and contrast.

 - Find a suitable 360 viewer.
-In the beginning we had Quicktime.
+In the beginning, we had Quicktime.
 Their technology for a viewer was what started it all.
 Then we moved to Flash and everyone needed to make their own Viewer.
 Today we have many options for our viewers.
-You can start by looking for options that connect directly with your website such as Magento, WordPress or Shopify.
-The draw back of some of these options is that they do not have a simple review system built in.
+You can start by looking for options that connect directly with your websites such as Magento, WordPress or Shopify.
+The drawback of some of these options is that they do not have a simple review system built in.
 Otherwise, you can use an external viewer, these are simpler for the review process, but the implementation side is more difficult.

-- Once you have your first 360, create process for mounting, rigging and studio workflow.
+- Once you have your first 360, create a process for mounting, rigging, and studio workflow.